Justice League America Annual

 Page 4, panel 1

 Booster Gold attends a meeting of the Justice League in the new Justice League Headquarters called by Superman in order to discuss the re-emergence of the villain Eclipso.
 Others in attendance at the meeting are Bloodwynd, Blue Beetle II, Booster Gold, Fire, Guy Gardner, Ice, Maxima, and Bruce Gordon.
-This is the first appearance of Gardner since he abandoned the League and was dismissed from the Green Lantern Corps.
-Gordon is the world's specialist on Eclipso.
-This is the first meeting between Booster and Gordon.
-Fire is inexplicably wearing her old costume, replaced with a more modern look in Justice League America #63.
+This is the first meeting between Booster and Gordon, the world's specialist on Eclipso.
+It is also the first time Gardner has worked with the League since quitting in Justice League America #63.
+In that same issue, Fire had adopted a new costume, but here has reverted to her old look.

 Page 5, panel 1